 As a result of years of government mismanagement and underfunding, Zimbabweans’ health has declined, the country’s clinics and systems have deteriorated, the number of available medical staff has been decimated, and basic supplies, essential drugs, and equipment are lacking.
-USAID seeks to help these trends by complementing humanitarian assistance that provides a social safety net to those most in need with longer-term efforts to rebuild the systems that provide health services.
+USAID helps lessen these trends by complementing humanitarian assistance that provides a social safety net to those most in need with longer-term efforts to rebuild the systems that provide health services.

-USAID focuses on strengthening maternal and child health by increasing access to voluntary family planning services, reducing the transmission of HIV/AIDS, and controlling tuberculosis through better case detection and management.
-In addition, USAID continues to support activities that improve access to clean water and mitigate the risk of waterborne diseases, such as cholera, by promoting hygiene education.
+We strengthen maternal and child health by increasing access to voluntary family planning services, reducing the transmission of HIV/AIDS, and controlling tuberculosis through better case detection and management.
+In addition, we continue to support activities that improve access to clean water and mitigate the risk of waterborne diseases, such as cholera, by promoting hygiene education.
 These programs benefit over 1 million Zimbabweans.

 While HIV/AIDS remains a serious concern in Zimbabwe, gains made in recent years to prevent mother-to-child disease transmission and encourage safer sexual behaviors have had notable success.
 The prevalence of the disease has decreased from 20.5 percent in 2005 to 15 percent today, and the rate of new infections is decreasing as well.

 The United States provides substantial support to the HIV response through the President’s Emergency Plan for AIDS Relief (PEPFAR).